|Height:||22 to 24 inches (female), 24 to 26 inches (male)|

 - What’s the Price of German Shepherd Puppies?

-- 3 Little-Known Facts About German Shepherd
+- 3 Little-Known Facts About German Shepherds

 - Temperament & Intelligence of the German Shepherd